How, you may ask, does a 21st-century travel writer in Colorado have a connection to the great cowboy legend William (Buffalo Bill) Cody?

 Buffalo Bill’s Burial Site on Lookout Mountain

-Because the road to Lookout Mountain in Golden was impassable in winter and the ground was frozen solid, they postponed the burial until spring.
+Because the road to Lookout Mountain in Golden was impassable in winter and the ground was frozen solid, the family postponed the burial until spring.
 There was another reason for the delay.
 According to the Rocky Mountain News, they expected European royalty whom Cody met during his Wild West show to attend.

 Thus, after the funeral on Jan.
 14 in Denver, they stored Cody’s body at Olinger Mortuary for five months, embalming it six times.